 Our marriage counselor once said, "Emotions are leading indicators of what is happening at a deeper level in your life and relationships."
 During the first week of Advent each year my emotions feel like they get hit by a bus.
-Advent means "coming" and begins the Christian calendar each year with a focus on Jesus' first and second coming at Christmas and Final Judgment, respectively.
+Advent means "coming" and begins the Christian calendar with a focus on Jesus' first and second coming at Christmas and Final Judgment, respectively.

 The gospel reading for the first Sunday of Advent declares, "The sun will be darkened, and the moon will not give its light, and the stars will fall from heaven and the powers of the heavens will be shaken.
 Then will appear in heaven the sign of the Son of Man, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory" (Matthew 24:29-30).
 In the broader context, Jesus is predicting both the destruction of the temple within a generation and the end of the world at an unknown future time of God's choosing.
 During this last week of Jesus' life, he is effectively proclaiming, "Your world is going to end.
 Here's how to prepare."
 Nothing like the destruction of the world to get you in the mood for a little Christmas shopping.

 Reflecting on the last 8 months since Valor's Shwachman-Diamond Syndrome (SDS) diagnosis, I have felt similar emotions to Jesus' disciples hearing his words.
-Most people get their terminal diagnosis and likely cause of death late in life, after a relatively full life.
+Most people get their terminal diagnosis and likely cause of death after a relatively full life.
 Valor received his likely terminal diagnosis at 6 months of age, not at 70 or 80.
 And yet he's still alive and growing.
 "Your world is going to end.
 Here's how to prepare."

 Just as Jesus' disciples sat with his message of destruction and new birth 40 years (in the case of the temple: destroyed in 70 A.D.) and 1990 years and counting (in the case of the end of this world), we also have sat with Valor's diagnosis and new way of life for 8 months now.
 What could Jesus possibly intend in this delayed destruction and renewal of creation?
 Perhaps Valor's diagnosis can help us better understand Advent and vice versa.
 Here's 7 things I've learned after reflecting on the emotional bus of Advent and Valor's diagnosis: